Where is your farm located?

 Are you certified organic?

 Our family farm is not certified organic.
 On our website and in our conversations we attempt to explain our farming methods and our relationship with the land.
-We dust primarily with Diatomaceous Earth and Dipel.
-Both of these ingredients are organic inputs which are hand applied as and where necessary in order to be more sustainable.
+We dust primarily with Diatomaceous Earth and Dipel and apply other biological organic inputs.
+These organic inputs are hand applied as and where necessary in order to be more sustainable.
+We also use visual distractions to keeps pests away, fabric on the ground around the plants and fruits, picking off the bugs, flame burning weeds, crop rotation, and planting companion plants.
 Insects and bug bites on the produce are a part of the natural garden experience.
-You should expect to find some slugs and bugs in your CSA box!
+You should expect to sometimes find slugs or bugs in your CSA box!

 How many people work on your farm?